rxwen/arduino_io/README.md

 cd directory
-platformio upgrade                      # Only once platformio init --board megaADK         # Only once platformio lib install ArduinoJson      # Only once, install dependencies
+platformio upgrade                      # Only once platformio init --board megaADK         # Only once platformio lib install 12209            # Only once, install dependencies, 12209 is the id of ArduinoJson to avoid ambiguous

 platformio run                          # optional, for compiling test platformio run -t upload                # for burn to arduino